fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 - In our persistent storage solution, because if our quadtree needs to have them, then the main source of truth also needs to have them.

 We can have a second SQL table for **reservations**, holding listing IDs as well as date ranges and timestamps for when their reservations expire.\
-When a renter tries to start the booking process of a listing, the `reservation` table will first be checked to see if there's currently a reservation for the given listing during the specified date range; if there is, an error is returned to the renter; if there isn't, a reservation is made with an expiration timestamp 15 minutes into the future.
+When a renter tries to start the booking process of a listing, the `reservation` table will first be checked to see if there's currently a reservation for the given listing during the specified date range.

+- If there is, an error is returned to the renter.
+- If there isn't, a reservation is made with an expiration timestamp 15 minutes into the future.

 Following the write to the `reservation` table, we synchronously update the geo-index leader's quadtree with the new reservation.\
 This new reservation will simply be an unavailability interval in the list of unavailabilities on the relevant listing, but we'll also specify an expiration for this unavailability, since it's a reservation.